-If you don’t have cake flour, you can make a substitute to use in this lemon and blackberry cake recipe!
+If you don’t have cake flour, you can make a substitute to use in this moist blackberry cake recipe!
 All you need is all-purpose flour and corn starch.
 Just measure out 2 ½ cups of all-purpose flour and replace 5 tablespoons of it with cornstarch.
 In grams, it’ll be 312 grams of all-purpose flour sifted with 40 grams of cornstarch.
 As I mentioned above, it’s best to measure by weight with a kitchen scale, but if you don’t have one be sure to use the spoon-and-level method to measure by volume.

 Unfrosted cake layers can be made and stored at room temperature, wrapped in plastic wrap, for up to two days.
 They can also be frozen for up to 2 months, wrapped well in plastic wrap and heavy duty foil.

 Once frosted, the cake can be stored in an airtight container at room temperature up to 2 days, and should last in the fridge in an airtight container up to 4 days.

 If you try this recipe, I would love it if you could leave a rating and comment below!
 It’s so wonderful hearing your feedback!
 And don’t forget to share your creations with me by tagging @chenee_today on Instagram!